keybittech/awayto_dev/content/docs/0.3.0/guides/socket_basics.md

 ### [&#128279;](#socket-basics) Socket Basics

-Real-time communications are supported by a standard Coturn container and a custom WebSocket Server implemented in a NodeJS container.
+Real-time communications are supported by a standard Coturn container and a custom WebSocket endpoint as part of the Go API.
 In the React app, you will find corresponding elements which enable the use of voice, video, and text communications.
 The tree of our React app is constructed in such a way that, as authenticated users begin to render the layout, a React provider/context instantiates a long-lived WebSocket connection for use anywhere in the app.
 Using the WebSocket context, we get access to the most basic features of a socket connection, which follows a typical topic pub/sub implementation.

 ```typescript
 type WebSocketContextType = {